danielforgacs/JefVem/README.md

     itemrequest='nuke license',
     coins=[20, 50],
 )

+# As part of a module it can make sense and it's possible
+# to instantiate a machine without arguments and set those
+# attrs when they became available:
+machine = vendmach.VendingMachine()
+machine.coins = [20, 10, 50, 50]
+machine.itemrequest = 'nuke license'

 # If the coins are enough the requested item
 # is in the item attr: